js-cookie/js-cookie/CONTRIBUTING.md

 js-cookie will send some requests to the server from the baseurl in the format `/encoding?name=<cookie>`, where `<cookie>` represents the cookie-name to be read from the request.

 The server should handle those requests, internally parsing the cookie from the request and writing it again.
-It must set an `application/json` content type containing an object literal in the content body with `name` and `value` keys, each representing the cookie-name and the cookie-value respectively.
+It must set an `application/json` content type containing an object literal in the content body with `name` and `value` keys, each representing the cookie-name and cookie-value decoded by the server-side implementation.

 If the server fails to respond with this specification in any request, the related QUnit test will fail.
 This is to make sure the server-side implementation will always be in sync with js-cookie encoding tests for maximum compatibility.